The violence of September 15, 1963 was not isolated to the corner of 16th Street and 6th Avenue North in Birmingham.

 So we visited the archive room at the Birmingham Library.

-We sifted through records of both boys' deaths; including the entire FBI investigative file on Johnny Robinson from 1964.
+We sifted through records of both boys' deaths; including the entire FBI investigative file on Johnnie Robinson from 1964.

 Multiple witnesses told the FBI that a police car showed up at the scene after hearing reports of teenagers throwing rocks at cars after someone in a car threw a soda bottle at the teens.